gvwilson/sdxjs/vol1-gloss.md

 <dd class="glossary">A <g key="vector">vector</g> that can contain values of many different (<g key="heterogeneous">heterogeneous</g>) types.</dd>
 <dt id="literal" class="glossary">literal</dt>
 <dd class="glossary">A representation of a fixed value in a program, such as the digits <code>123</code> for the number 123 or the characters <code>&quot;abc&quot;</code> for the string containing those three letters.</dd>
+<dt id="loader" class="glossary">loader</dt>
+<dd class="glossary">A function whose job is to read files containing runnable code into memory and make that code available to the calling program.</dd>
 <dt id="local_variable" class="glossary">local variable</dt>
 <dd class="glossary">A variable defined inside a function which is only visible within that function.</dd>
 <dt id="log" class="glossary">log</dt>